-To prove (ii) we will construct a deformation retraction of the target in~\eqref{eq:coh2} onto its source.
+\begin{proof}[Proof of Proposition~\ref{p:coherent}] (i) follows from the fact that $\partial \Psi_k$ is a union of $\partial\Psi_k^U$ and $\partial\Psi_k^L$, and there is no morphism from the objects of their intersection $\partial\Psi_k^{UL}$ outside this subcategory.
+To prove (ii) we construct a deformation retraction of the target in~\eqref{eq:coh2} onto its source.
 Figure~\ref{fig:coh_retr} is an example how the deformation retraction looks like in case $k=2$.
 For this purpose, we introduce the following notation: \begin{itemize} \item[$\blacktriangleright$] A {\it cubical category} $C_i$, $i\geq 0$, is the $i$-th power of the category $\{0\to 1\}$ with 2 objects and 1 morphism between them. \item[$\blacktriangleright$] A {\it subcubical category} is $\partial C_i$, $i\geq 0$, see Notation~\ref{not:boudnary}. \item[$\blacktriangleright$] An {\it almost cubical category} is the category $C'_i$, $i\geq 1$, obtained from $C_i$ by removing only one morphism $\tau'\to\tau$ to its terminal object.
 The objects $\tau$ and $\tau'$ are called {\it almost terminal} and {\it subterminal} objects of $C'_i$, respectively. \end{itemize}

 Note that $\tau'\to\tau$ must be indecomposable, meaning that all coordinates of $\tau'$ except exactly one are~1s.
 Cubical and subcubical categories are well-known objects.
 The realization $|C_i|$ is the $i$-dimensional cube, and $|\partial C_i|$ is the barycentric subdivision of an $(i-1)$-simplex.
 Let us describe $|C'_i|$.
 We call {\it front face} the $(i-1)$-subcube of $|C_i|$, whose terminal object is $\tau'$.
 The parallel to it $(i-1)$-subcube containing $\tau$ gets called {\it back face}.
 One can easily see that $|C'_i|$ is the cube $|C_i|$ minus the interior of the pyramid $P$ with apex $\tau$ and base the front face, and minus the interiors of all faces of $P$ that contain the edge $(\tau',\tau)$.

 Define projection $p\colon |C'_i|\to |C'_i|$ as the identity map on the front face and as the stereographic projection from $\tau'$ to the union of faces in the boundary of the cube $|C_i|$ that do not contain $\tau'$.
 One can easily see that the homotopy